NigelFell/milestone-project1/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the benefits of dog grooming and mobile business.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the benefits of regular dog grooming and a friendly mobile dog grooming service.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the website to find content and contact information.
+        3. As a First Time Visitor, I want to be able to view the area covered by the mobile service in a clear presentation.
+        4. As a First Time Visitor, I want to be able to enter my contact information to initiate communication with the website owner.
-        3. As a First Time Visitor, I want to look at a gallery of photos/testimonials to understand what their customers think of them and see if they are trusted.
+        5. As a First Time Visitor, I want to look at a gallery of photos/testimonials to understand what their customers think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
-        4. As a First Time Visitor, I want to find what services are included with a price list for different options and see the area covered by the mobile service.
+        6. As a First Time Visitor, I want to find what services are included with a price list for different options and see the area covered by the mobile service.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the best way to get in contact with the business with any questions I may have or to book another appointment.
+        1. As a Returning Visitor, I want to contact with the business with any questions I may have or to book another appointment.
-        I want to write a review of the mobile service.
+        2. As a Returning Visitor, I want to write a review of the mobile service.
-        2. As a Returning Visitor,
         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check to see pictures of my dog being groomed in the gallery.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check to see if there are any new social media posts.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design